2020 Spring Championship Judge Handbook

 This document provides an overview of your role as a judge.
 Section 1 summarizes your role as a judge.
 Section 2 explains the topic for the debates.
 Section 3 provides guidance on judging a college debate.

-Each round will last about an hour and will involve two competing teams of two or three debaters each.
+Each round will last about an hour and will involve two competing teams of two debaters each.
 The debaters will be responsible for timing and attending to the order of their speeches and/or there will be a timekeeper in each round.
 Your only responsibility during the round is to listen with an open mind and take notes on the debate.

 You will be judging on a panel of 3-5 jurists.
 After the round a college debate coach will lead your panel in discussing the debate and attempting to reach consensus as to which team did the better debating.
 Once a decision is reached and announced to the teams, you will have an opportunity to provide feedback to the debaters.
 In addition, the debate coach will prepare a written ballot based on your discussions.
 (You will have an opportunity to review and approve the written ballot before publication.)